Obese Hunter ‘Tests His Courage’ Against Distant, Limping, Near Blind Lion

-Speaking of the dead animal that had never been aware of the dentist’s existence, he solemnly claimed ‘each of us respected the other’, as he waited for the support crew to deploy the hoist that would safely carry him back to ground level.
+Gesturing towards the far distant carcass of the animal that had never once been aware of his existence, Ryan solemnly claimed, “I think in this deadly duel, this gladiatorial contest, each of us respected the other?” as he waited for the support crew to deploy the hoist that would safely carry him back to ground level.

 The guides swore and grunted, as they grimly struggled to lower him while Ryan swayed gently in the harness, like an enormous child, adding that, “It feels good for a man to be tested in the hunt and not found wanting?”

 “Of course the goddamn liberals can’t understand a warrior’s primal need to prove his courage in battle”, Jumbo snarled, as he wolfed down the low fat, gluten-free meal the cook had swiftly prepared for him on a state-of-the-art mobile barbecue unit.